Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/reference/scripts/shared-as3-BSBracketClip.md

-# BSBracketClip Documentation
+# BSBracketClip

-**Filename**: `BSBracketClip.as`
+`BSBracketClip` is an ActionScript 3.0 class extending `MovieClip` to provide functionality for drawing bracket shapes around UI components in different styles.

 ---

 ## Overview

-`BSBracketClip` is an ActionScript 3.0 class extending `MovieClip` to provide functionality for drawing bracket shapes around UI components in different styles.
+**Filename**: `BSBracketClip.as`

 ---